Gibbs state preparation for commuting Hamiltonian: Mapping to classical Gibbs sampling: Reduction for 2D (4-local) qubit CLH with classical qubit

 In this section we show a reduction from a CLH instance $H$ to a classical Hamiltonian with constant locality, albeit with some (fully quantum) terms removed, but without needing to first remove classical qubits.
 In general, the choice of classical qubits can affect the correction operators for a removed term.
 To deal with this issue, we make the following assumption.

-\begin{assumption}[Fully quantum terms are Uniformly Correctable] Let $H$ be an instance of \textsf{CLH} and suppose $h$ is a fully quantum term (\Cref{def:fully_quantum_term}).
+\begin{assumption}[Fully quantum terms are Uniformly Correctable] Let $H$ be an instance of \textsf{CLH} where the set of classical qubits is non-empty.
+Suppose $h$ is a fully quantum term (\Cref{def:fully_quantum_term}).
 Consider a terminating restriction of the Hamiltonian $H|_s$, such that $H|_s$ has no classical qubits.
 Suppose that in $H|_s$, $h$ is correctable via the correction operator $L_h$.
 Then we assume that $h$ is correctable via the \emph{same} correction operator $L_h$ for any other terminating restriction of the Hamiltonian, $H|_t$, $t \neq s$. \end{assumption}

 Formally, our result is stated as follows. \begin{theorem} Let $H$ be an instance of CLH with some classical qubits.
 Then, by removing a set of fully quantum terms $\mc R$, the resulting Hamiltonian can be converted to a $2+\mathcal O(1)$-local classical Hamiltonian $H^{(c)}$ via a constant depth quantum circuit.
 Moreover, if \begin{itemize} \item we assume \Cref{as:uniformly_correctable} and, \item there is an algorithm to prepare the Gibbs state $\rho'$ of $H^{(c)}$ in time $T$ within precision $\epsilon$, \end{itemize} then there is a quantum algorithm to prepare the Gibbs state $\rho$ of the original Hamiltonian $H$ in time $T + \mc O(n^2)$ within precision $\epsilon$. \end{theorem}